TENNESSEE VALLEY AUTHORITY

 Your credit will be checked through a national credit agency.
-If you do not have an established credit history, list a source of credit such as a bank or department store charge account or any personal sources of credit.
+If you do not have an established credit history, list a source of credit within the past seven (7) years or since age 18, whichever is less, such as a bank or department store charge account or any personal sources of credit.
 (Examples: local gas station, company sales representative, etc.)

 EDUCATION HISTORY AS EMPLOYMENT

 In the past 5 years, since your 18th birthday or since your last favorable access (whichever is shorter), were you enrolled, with education as your primary activity, in an educational institution in lieu of employment?

 If Yes, complete this section for each enrollment.

 Note: Except for the winter-spring semester/quarter breaks, as defined in the educational institution’s calendar, record all other breaks in education greater than 30 days (e.g. spring-fall semester/quarter) within Section V, Employment/Unemployment History

 If claiming any education, a copy of an official educational institution transcript must be provided.

 Were you subject to any disciplinary action at any of the above listed educational institutes?

 MILITARY SERVICE AS EMPLOYMENT

 Did you serve in the military, as your primary job, within the last three (3) years, since your 18th birthday or since your last favorable access (whichever is shorter)?